CrazyRedMachine/TheatrhythmIO/README.md

 This firmware is basically a fork of my GrooveCoasterIO firmware, and thus it uses Arduino-LUFA as well.

+Thanks to pikpop for testing and providing pinout.

 Thanks to progmem for his work on reversing the pokken controller for Nintendo Switch.

 FASTIO mode uses digitalWriteFast library by NicksonYap.